Setting up GitHub Actions for ISO 19115 validation

 - name: Run ISO 19115 validation

 Save this as scripts/validate_iso19115.py.
-The script recursively scans a target directory for .xml files, loads the cached schema, and validates each document.
-It exits with status 1 on failure, which GitHub Actions interprets as a failed check.
+The script recursively scans a target directory for .xml files, instantiates an etree.XMLSchema object from the cached root XSD, and validates each document.
+It collects every error from the schema error log before printing, so a single run surfaces all failures rather than aborting on the first.
+The process exits with status 1 on any failure; GitHub Actions interprets a non-zero exit as a failed required check.

 #!/usr/bin/env python3